ericlwc0830/Quick-ERA5/readme.md

 Save the specified variable, pressure level, time data in the xarray dataset to a numpy array.

 Args:
+- xarr (xarray.core.dataset.Dataset):
-- xarr: xarray.core.dataset.Dataset, the xarray dataset to save.
+    the xarray dataset to save.
+- variable (str):
-- variable: str, the variable to save.
+    the variable to save.
-- z: int or float or None, the z level to save, if data has only one level(like lake cover, 2m temperature, etc.), use None.
+- z (int or float or None):
+    the z level to save, if data has only one level(like lake cover, 2m temperature, etc.), use None.
+- time (datetime.datetime):
-- time: datetime.datetime, the time to save, if timezone is None, it will be converted to UTC.
+    the time to save, if timezone is None, it will be converted to UTC.

 Returns:
 - np.ndarray, the numpy array of the specified variable, pressure level, time data.